cash-dapp/erc20-token-faucet/README.md

 - Withdrawing all funds from the faucet.
 - Pausing and resuming the faucet.

+## Contract in Use

+Explore the ERC20 Faucet on Etherscan (Optimism Network): [ERC20 Faucet on Etherscan](https://optimistic.etherscan.io/address/0x7d89945e58efb941c118d566946b995c0fbe5221)

+### Current Status

+You can view the contract's current status, including its balance, transaction history, and more on Etherscan.

+### Transactions

+Check the transaction history to see recent claims, withdrawals, and other interactions with the contract.

+### Contract Details

+Explore additional details about the contract, including its source code, contract ABI, and verified contract compiler versions.

+Feel free to interact with the contract on Etherscan to gain insights into its functionality and user interactions.

 ## Security Considerations

 - Deploy with caution and thoroughly review and test parameters before deployment.